 If you do not address these reasons at a minimum, you will limit your legal enforcement powers and claims against users.

 As you write your Terms & Conditions agreement, keep these reasons in mind.
 It will help you avoid adding unnecessary material and help keep you focused.

 The rest of this article addresses specific clauses that help you protect your interests.

-You likely have rules for the usage of your app or website.
 For example, if you run a photo sharing site, you may prohibit sexually explicit material from being uploaded and shared on your site.

 There may be age limits on who uses your app or website and those need to be enforceable, too.
 Some websites and apps require payment of subscription fees before access to content or features is allowed.

 Take inventory of your rules before writing your Terms and Conditions agreement.